-In 2015, five of the 43 zones in the UK were reported to have exceeded the target value for B[a]P (three non-agglomeration (non-AZ) and two agglomeration zones (AZ)).
+In 2016, four of the 43 zones in the UK were reported to have exceeded the target value for B[a]P (three non-agglomeration (non-AZ) and one agglomeration zones (AZ)).
 The affected zones were:

-- 1. Teesside Urban Area (UK0013) (AZ);

-- 2. Yorkshire and Humberside (UK0034) (Non-AZ);
+- 1. Yorkshire and Humberside (UK0034) (Non-AZ);

-- 3. North East (UK0036) (Non-AZ);

-- 4. Swansea Urban Area (UK0027) (AZ);
+- 2. Swansea Urban Area (UK0027) (AZ);

-- 5. South Wales (UK0041) (Non-AZ).
+- 3. South Wales (UK0041) (Non-AZ);

+- 4. Northern Ireland (UK0043) (Non-AZ).

 The locations of these zones are indicated on the map shown in Figure 2.
-All exceedances are due to industrial emissions sources.
-Of the five exceedances reported, one was monitored (Yorkshire and Humberside (UK0034)) and four were modelled (see section 2.2 below).
-The zonal reports provide a detailed breakdown of the affected area in each zone or agglomeration including information about where the exceedance occurs, how it was assessed, information on sources of the exceedance and location maps.
+Three exceedances are due to industrial emissions sources and one (Northern Ireland) was due to domestic combustion sources.
+Of the four exceedances reported, two were monitored (Yorkshire and Humberside and Northern Ireland) and two were modelled (Swansea and South Wales) (see section 2.2 below).
+In Northern Ireland the exceedance is attributed to domestic solid fuel use, while in Yorkshire and Humberside, Swansea and South Wales the exceedances are attributed to industrial sources.
+The zonal reports provide a detailed breakdown of the affected area in each zone, including information about where the exceedance occurs, how it was assessed, information on sources of the exceedance and location maps.

 Figure 2.
-Map of the UK showing locations of the zones and agglomerations exceeding the B[a]P target value in 552015 (note: the arrows are for the purposes of labelling the zone or agglomeration and do not point to the location where the exceedance occurred - see zonal reports for more detail)
+Map of the UK showing locations of the zones and agglomerations exceeding the B[a]P target value in 2016 (note: the arrows are for the purposes of labelling the zone and do not point to the location where the exceedance occurred - see zonal reports for more detail)